 Most employers are responsible, and they ensure that construction sites are as safe as possible for employees.
 Some employers in New York’s construction industry, however, are somewhat less responsible.

-If you are a construction worker who is injured anywhere in the New York City area in a job-related accident, speak at once regarding your legal rights and options with an experienced New York construction accident lawyer.
+If you are a construction worker who is injured anywhere in the New York City area in a job-related accident, speak at once regarding your legal rights and options with a skilled New York construction accident lawyer.

 PRECISELY WHAT DOES WORKERS’ COMPENSATION PROVIDE?